Watershed Studies Institute (WSI) - News Archive

 AERC presently represents 43 centers located throughout the continental U.S. as well as Alaska and Puerto Rico.
 Member center professional scientists, who number more than 500, conduct a major share of ecosystem research in the United States.

 The goal of the AERC is to promote the optimal use of scientific resources in the search for solutions to complex, large-scale environmental problems.
 AERC speaks for the needs and uses of ecosystem science to government agencies, Congress, and advisory bodies.
 Murray State Unviersity through the Biological Station and the Watershed Studies Institute has been a member of AERC since 1988.

 Dr. Hendricks' term on the Board will be for three years.

 10/18/2012 - Dr. Loganathan Delivers Lectures at International Symposium

 Dr. Bommanna Loganathan was invited to present his research results at two international symposia, one held at Nellore, India and the other at Cairns, Australia this summer.

 The 32nd International Symposium on Halogenated Environmental Persistent Organic Pollutants (Dioxin 2012) was held at Cairns, Australia from August 26-31, 2012.
 Dr. Loganathan and Dr. Jana Klanova from Czechoslovakia co-chaired the session on “Environmental Monitoring”.
 Additionally, Dr. Loganathan presented a talk on glyphosate contamination levels in agricultural soils in the session.
-MSU undergraduate students: Dylan Benningfield and Sudan Loganathan who conducted research under Dr. Loganathan’s mentorship presented posters at this symposium.
+Murray State undergraduate students: Dylan Benningfield and Sudan Loganathan who conducted research under Dr. Loganathan’s mentorship presented posters at this symposium.

 05/01/2012 - Watershed Science Graduate Student Awarded National Science Foundation Fellowship